-FS Data Driven Plan Flaws

-The FS is data driven in its approach to selecting areas where it has identified conditions that will dictate the “treatments” that it will apply on our Forest.
-Its data based approach and associated decision trees are well done.
-However, this leaves out Context—the streams, the rare plants that botanical surveys missed, the Hellbender salamander habitats, the old growth that was previously not recognized, the oak stand with outstanding qualities.
-Without context, even the Forest Service cannot understand the impact of their actions.
-So to drive ahead with a data-based plan that will continue until the FS goals are achieved is unwise at best and potentially disasterous.

-Major Flaws in Foothills Management Approach

-The FS presents in its Process Guide, AP 49, that it will hold annual meetings in each District to present draft of its out year action plan and any collaboration opportunities.
-It will also have at least one field trip per year that the public can participate in.
-It will track and monitor its activities for subsequent reporting and public information.

-But nowhere in the 1000 plus pages does the FS write about plans for Effectiveness Review for this project.
-How and when will the FS look at the results of its treatments to our Forest?
-When and who will determine whether the results are what we expect, and if they are not then who will stop ineffective or damaging action and reassess before any more action is taken?
-Where is the contingency plan that addresses stop work, mitigation of the problem and correction if aspects of the FS master plan for Foothills are flawed?
-To not have effectiveness review and to not consider contingency planning is simply bad management.
-We have had bad management before from the FS and seen the results in our Southern Appalachians.
-It is asking to much of our Forest to endure mismanagement, again.

-Herbicide Treatments
+3. Herbicide Treatments

-The 148 page Vegetation Plan that supports the Foothills Environmental Assessment calls for pesticide applications on over 65,000 acres.
-Some limited applications are necessary and understandable, for example to treat diseased Hemlocks and Ash trees, and support fuel reduction, but the sheer amount of Forest that will be treated with chemicals under the Foothills Plan is disturbing and shocking.
+The Vegetation Plan that supports the Foothills Environmental Assessment calls for pesticide applications on over 65,000 acres.
+Some limited applications may be necessary and understandable, for example to treat diseased Hemlocks and Ash trees, and support fuel reduction.
+But the sheer amount of Forest that will be treated with chemicals under the Foothills Plan is disturbing and shocking to me.

 The FS references the US EPA as its guide for what chemicals are safe to use and how to use them.
-However, the fact that our EPA has not banned a chemical does not make it OK for our Forest ecosystem.
-And furthermore the FS is required to do an independent assessment of the safety of pesticides rather than relying on EPA and FIFRA registration alone.
+However, the fact that our EPA has not banned a chemical does not necessarily make it OK for our Forest ecosystem.
+I understand that the FS is required to do an independent assessment of the safety of pesticides rather than relying on EPA and FIFRA registration alone.
 (Ref.
-USFS webside page on Pesticide Management and Coordination).
+USFS website page on Pesticide Management and Coordination)., and it appears that the risk assessment methodology developed for the FS in 2011 by Syracuse Environmental Research Associates is serving as this independent assessment.

-Knowledge of the impacts of chemicals on our ecosystem grows and new knowledge must be considered.
+Knowledge of the impacts of chemicals on our ecosystem grows and new knowledge must be considered—and there is a lot of new knowledge since 2011.
 For example, the significant chronic risk of the widely used herbicide Atrazine on amphibians, fish, mammals, birds and terrestrial plant species was finally recognized and reported by the EPA in 2016.
 This illustrates how important it is for the FS to recognize and use current science in its decision-making and before implementation.
-However, although the FS states that it uses “best available science” in its plans and risk assessments, the most current science that it references is the 2011 risk assessment methodology developed for the FS by Syracuse Environmental Research Associates.
-With the pace of research, knowledge and legal judgments concerning pesticides and herbicides, even a layman knows that 2011 science in this area is not necessarily the best available science.
+Although the FS states that it uses “best available science” in its plans and risk assessments, a 2011 risk assessment may not be the best available.